10 Best Herbal Lotions For Ulcerative Colitis

 curcuma longa lotion

-Curcuma longa, commonly known as turmeric, has been traditionally used for its anti-inflammatory and antioxidant properties, making it a promising natural remedy for ulcerative colitis.
+Curcuma longa, commonly known as turmeric, contains curcumin, a compound known for its potent anti-inflammatory and antioxidant properties.

 zingiber officinale lotion